ljcucc/power-editing-core/README.md

 Because used the core of power editing is too messy, so I rewrite of it.

 ## Demo
-Goto https://ljcucc.github.io/power-editing-core/demo/index.html to try it.
+Goto [Basic demo](https://ljcucc.github.io/power-editing-core/demo/index.html) to try it.

 ## How it works
 First, the interpreter will turn lisp code string to a arrays structure. then convert it into a Javascript code. then using `window.eval` function to run it.